kolasak/mownit/lab2/README.md

 ```

 ### LU DECOMPOSITION
 Here values are also hardcoded.
-Make necessary adjustments incode yourself.
+Make necessary adjustments in code yourself.
 ```
 $ ./bin/zad2
 ```

 ### BRANCH CURRENT SOLVER
 Here you can modify ./src/circuit.h by adding '#define DEBUG 1' bellow libraries includes.
-This will enable different color coding scheme
+This will enable different color coding scheme.

 Specify file with information on circuit connections, nodes, resistances and voltage applied to given nodes

 file format (nodes are counted from 0!):